 Our attorneys have decades of experience filing lawsuits against negligent cruise lines for passenger injuries.
 We fight to help victims of violence, sexual assault, and other injuries committed by cruise ship security get compensation for the trauma they suffered.
-For help with your potential case, call our lawyers today to set up a free legal consultation.
+For help with your potential case, call our cruise ship injury lawyers today to set up a free legal consultation.
 Our number is (305) 204-5369.

 Causes of Injuries by Security Staff on a Cruise Ship

 Security workers, whether on a cruise ship or anywhere else, should be properly trained.
 This means knowing how to handle unruly passengers and how to detain people safely and legally.
 In most cases, security officers are not permitted to use force or violence against someone who is not causing a physical danger.
 Security officers who are not properly trained or who act against their training might be responsible for any injuries they cause during the performance of their duties.

 Security workers are not the same as police.
 On ships, maritime law does give the captain and the crew more leeway to detain people or use force to solve problems.
 This might give a cruise ship security officer more power than the security at a shopping mall or the bouncer at a bar, but it does not give them blanket authority or the right to injure others.